viamrobotics/docs/docs/components/board.md

 A *board* is the signal wire hub of a robot.

-A robot's board component sends signals to the other hardware components of the robot.

-- Boards have general purpose input/output (GPIO) pins.
+A robot's board component has general purpose input/output (GPIO) pins.
-- Through these pins, they can transmit [PWM (Pulse Width Modulation)](https://en.wikipedia.org/wiki/Pulse-width_modulation) and other signals.
+Through these pins, the board can transmit [PWM (Pulse Width Modulation)](https://en.wikipedia.org/wiki/Pulse-width_modulation) and other signals to any hardware components connected to the board.

 The board may or may not also act as the software hub of the robot, running an instance of `viam-server` on its CPU.

 Some examples of boards include Raspberry Pi, BeagleBone, and Jetson.
 These are all single-board computers (SBCs) capable of advanced computation, including running `viam-server`.
+They act not only as the signal wire hub (*board*) for the robot, but also as the software hub.

 Another type of board is a GPIO peripheral, such as a Numato GPIO Module, which cannot run `viam-server` itself, but can take input from another computer running `viam-server` to communicate with other hardware components.